tonishka/tp/docs/UserGuide.md

 <br>

 ### 3.4 Viewing help: `help`
-Find help by getting a weblink to the _Reache_ user guide with this command.
+If you need help while using _Reache_, use this command to get a link to the _Reache_ user guide.

 Format: `help`